richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ## Advantages‭

-Following the experts' good practices will save you time developing your code.
+Following the experts' good practices will save time in developing code.

-The setup of this article helps you follow some of these good practices.
+The setup of this article follows some of these good practices.
-The practices are a rational coding standard, have a high code coverage (all you code is tested), and use R in a pragmatic way.
+The practices are a rational coding standard, have a high code coverage (all code is tested), and use R in a pragmatic way.

 ## In practice

-In this article, I will show how to let yourself be helped.
+In this article, I will show how to be helped by the experts.

 First, I will introduce the package 'prde' ('Professional R Development Example').
 This package serves as a test case for showing how its flaws are exposed by this article's setup.
 The package is thus flawed on purpose, yet passes all CRAN tests. 'prdr' is hosted on GitHub.

-Then I show how to set up accounts for two websites, that will interact seamlessly with your GitHub account.
-These are Travis CI, for setting up automatic testing (more on that later), and Codecov, that tracks your package code's coverage (more on that later).
+Then I show how to set up accounts for two websites that will interact seamlessly with a GitHub account.
+These are Travis CI, for setting up automatic testing (more on that later), and Codecov that tracks package code's coverage (more on that later).

-Having all websites activated, a file is uploaded to your package's GitHub, that will trigger responses by the Travis CI and Codecov website.
+Having all websites activated, a file is uploaded to the package's GitHub, which will trigger responses by the Travis CI and Codecov website.
 I'll discuss these responses one by one.

 ### Test case

-You have created a package called 'prde', that follows the structure described in [Wickham, 2015].
+The test case is a package called 'prde', which follows the structure described in [Wickham, 2015].
 The package is hosted on GitHub:

 ![Figure 1.
 The GitHub of the package 'prde'](prde.png)

-Within the 'prde' package resides a brilliant function, called *do_magic*, like this:
+Within the 'prde' package resides a function, called *do_magic*, like this:

 ```